NHSDigital/integration-adaptor-nhais/README.md

 ## Operating

-Refer to [OPERATING.md](OPERATING.md) for tip about how to operate the adaptor in the production environment.
+Refer to [OPERATING.md](OPERATING.md) for tip about how to operate this adaptor in the production environment.

 ## Development

 The following sections provide the necessary information to develop the GP Links - NHAIS adaptor.

-The adaptor configuration has sensible defaults for local development.
+This adaptor configuration has sensible defaults for local development.
 Some overrides might be required where the "secure by default" principle takes precedence:

 * `NHAIS_MESH_CERT_VALIDATION: "false"` - if using fake-mesh then certificate validation must be disabled